nielskee/draft-articles/TechnicalHiringPart2.md

 There's no tool that's going to assess these things accurately, but humans aren't bad at it.
 Any automated tool you decide to use works by assessing the characteristics of _code_, not of people.
-They're proxy measures at best, and not always particularly useful ones.
+They're proxy measures at best, and not always useful ones.

 And remember that point earlier about matched investment?
 That the candidate should learn as much about you as you learn about them?